seanbuscay/chi/README.txt

 FURTHER EXTENSIONS OF YOUR SUB-THEME:
-    Discover further ways to extend your sub-theme by reading Zen's documentation online at:
+    Discover further ways to extend your sub-theme by reading Zen's documentation on-line at:
       http://drupal.org/node/193318
-    and Drupal 6's Theme Guide online at: http://drupal.org/theme-guide
+    and Drupal 6's Theme Guide on line at: http://drupal.org/theme-guide